Karl Worner

 Karl Worner (born 16 June 2002) is a professional Australian rules footballer who plays for the Fremantle Football Club in the Australian Football League (AFL).

 Early career

 Originally from Victoria, Karl played for the Oakleigh Chargers in the Talent League.
-He grew up playing junior football for local club's East Burwood Rams and Ashburton Redbacks.
+He grew up playing junior football for local clubs East Burwood Rams and Ashburton Redbacks.
 He also played school football for Carey Grammar.

 Although he was drafted in 2021, border restrictions due to the COVID-19 pandemic meant he was unable to travel from Victoria to Western Australia until February of the following year.
 He spent 2022 playing for Fremantle's reserve side, in the West Australian Football League.
 Worner was impressive on debut collecting 31 disposals and kicking two goals against East Fremantle.